jcorporation/webradiodb/README.md

 ## Usage in myMPD

-1. Copy the m3u files from the `webradios` directory to `/var/lib/mympd/webradios`
+1. Copy the m3u files from the `publish/webradios` directory to `/var/lib/mympd/webradios`
-2. Copy the webp files from the `pics` directory to `/var/lib/mympd/pics`
+2. Copy the webp files from the `publish/pics` directory to `/var/lib/mympd/pics`
 3. myMPD should show the webradios in the webradio favorites view

 ## Script usage

-Dependencies: csvkit, wget, convert
+Dependencies: csvkit, jq, wget, convert

 - `./build.sh add_radio`: interactively adds an webradio to sources/mympd-webradios
 - `./build.sh create`: copies pls and images from sources dir and creates an unified index